 GNU tar 1.14 (XXX check this XXX) and later will write pax interchange format archives when you specify the --posix flag.
-This format follows the pax interchange format closely, using some SCHILY tags and introducing new keywords to store sparse file information.
-There have been three iterations of the sparse file support, referred to as "0.0", "0.1", and "1.0".
+This format uses custom keywords to store sparse file information.
+There have been three iterations of this support, referred to as "0.0", "0.1", and "1.0".